numtide/treefmt/docs/contributing.md

 If you want to introduce changes to the project, please follow these steps:

 - Fork the repository on GitHub
 - Create a branch on your fork.
-Don't commit directly to master
+Don't commit directly to main
 - Add the necessary tests for your changes
 - Run treefmt in the source directory before you commit your changes
 - Push your changes to the branch in your repository fork